Which sides are you on?

 But yes, I also have no room to talk about it as I was the one sometimes even though I didn’t mean to be.

-I never say “It’s on me” but could be the position for being treated as some of them claimed that in front of cashier.
+I never or rarely say “It’s on me” but could be the position for being treated as some of them claimed that in front of cashier.

 And I was the one who always rejects to be treated so as you can imagine it becomes a stand-up comedy in front of a cashier.